 Large mobile equipment platforms such as the NHERI@UTexas shaker trucks can pose significant risk of personnel injury or loss of life when powered up or moved in an improper manner.
-Lockout/tagout machine assessments have been performed on the three shaker trucks and are available on file in the Chief Engineer's office in Building 46.
 The following procedures have been developed to prevent inadvertent starting or other activation of NHERI@UTexas equipment in accordance with OSHA 29 CFR 1910.147.

-3.3.1 ACCESS CONTROL
+3.3.1 Access Control